 And for cancer patients with advanced cancers who want to improve the quality of their life, a risk versus benefit analysis weighs heavily on the benefit side.”May 2006

 The Institute of Medicine published the following in its Mar.
 1999 report titled “Marijuana and Medicine: Assessing the Science Base”:

 “The goal of antiemetic medications is to prevent nausea and vomiting.
 Hence, antiemetics are typically given before chemotherapy, in which case a pill is an effective form or drug delivery.
 However, in patients already experiencing severe nausea or vomiting, pills are generally ineffective because of the difficulty in swallowing or keeping a pill down and slow onset of the drug effect.
 Thus, an inhalation (but preferably not smoking) cannabinoid drug delivery system would be advantageous for treating chemotherapy-induced nausea…

 It is possible that the harmful effects of smoking marijuana for a limited period of time might be outweighed by the antiemetic benefits of marijuana, at least for patients for whom standard antiemetic therapy is ineffective and who suffer from debilitating emesis.”Mar.
-1999 - Institute of Medicine "Marijuana and Medicine: Assessing the Science Base"
+1999 - "Marijuana and Medicine: Assessing the Science Base"